embeddedboys/project_template/README.md

-# PocketCamera
+# project_template

-PocketCamera is a simple small video recorder based on HamsterBear
+This is a template for projects on embeddedboys.